-Today we honor John Lee Hooker, one of our most cherished artists, who was born this day in 1917 in Clarksdale, Mississippi and would have been 97 in boogie years.
+Today, we honor John Lee Hooker, one of our most cherished artists, who was born August 22 in 1917 in Clarksdale, Mississippi and would have been 98 this month in boogie years.

 Hooker grew up to influence rock and roll, honky tonk, and of course, the blues.
 He was a gentleman through and through and loved Epiphone instruments throughout his professional career.
 He was also a friend to every artist who crossed his path including Muddy Waters, Michael Bloomfield, Bob Dylan, Peter Wolf, Jack Casady, and Bonnie Raitt among many others.
 His singing, sense of time, and guitar style still mesmerises.
 It can't be beat.